shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Transport:

-* If I’m unable to pick you up here are details of Airport transfers:
+* If I’m unable to pick you up from the airport, here are transfer details:
   * Taxi to Downtown Toronto costs $55 (takes 40 mins)
   * Coach transfer
   * Public Transport $3 (takes 1 hour – 1hour 20mins and requires 3 transfers)